ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

 \subsection{Residual Physics}

+In this section, we introduce the model $f(\uu)$, which will be trained to approximate the unknown true dynamics $f^*(\uu)$.
 To effectively predict in a low-data setting, we adopt the approach of learning residual physics, which integrates a physics-based model with a neural network~\cite{residual-pushing, tossingbot}.
 Rather than replacing the physics-based model, the neural network is tasked with learning the residual error, i.e. deviations from the idealized model output to the real observations.
 This preserves the physical plausibility while allowing the learned component to correct and improve overall accuracy.

-For the analytical model, we follow the motion model proposed in~\cite{physics_equation} to predict object motion given pusher motion.
-In this framework, the object is treated as a rigid rectangle pushed under quasi-static assumption, with frictional forces obeying Coulomb’s law.
-The model further requires knowledge of the object’s shape and the ratio of frictional moment to frictional force.
+For the analytical model, we follow the dynamic model proposed in~\cite{physics_equation} to predict object behavior given pusher motion.
+In this modeling, the object is treated as a rigid rectangle pushed under quasi-static assumption, with frictional forces obeying Coulomb’s law.
+The model further requires knowledge of the object’s shape and the ratio of frictional moment to frictional force $c_{ratio}$.
 However, we do not assume having access to these exact parameters.
 Thus, the analytic prediction serves only as a coarse estimation on how the object will move.
-To keep the model compatible with our data-driven components, we apply additional simplification, details of which are provided in Appendix \autoref{app:dynamics}.
+Furthermore, to keep the model compatible with our neural network components and enable efficient batch operations, additional simplifications are applied.
+We set a fixed $c_{ratio} = 0.0187$ as recommended in~\cite{physics_equation}.
+Also, we assume the contact point is fixed and the force is perpendicular to the point, maintaining perfect sticking contact throughout the push.
+Please refer to our source code for more details.

 As illustrated in \autoref{fig:foward_model}, our neural network takes both the skill parameters and the output of the physics equation as input.
 This design enables the network to reason about both the nominal dynamics and the data-driven corrections required to account for object-specific and contact-specific variations.
 The network finally outputs the residual, and the model combines it with the physics equation output to provide the final estimate.
+We train the combined model by minimizing the \SETwo distance between prediction and observation, defined in Open Motion Planning Library (OMPL)~\cite{ompl}: